 The City of Charlotte embraces its responsibility to serve all Charlotteans, support diverse communities and build neighborhoods that are healthy and vibrant.
-This Consolidated Plan provides tools to continue this work through 2024.
+This Consolidated Plan outlines how the City will prioritize resources to continue this work through 2024.
 The plan emphasizes the City's role as a partner in a larger coalition of agencies providing diverse housing and services to the citizens of Charlotte-Mecklenburg